ziffmedia/nova-select-plus/readme.md

   ->label('code')
 ```

 If a closure is provided, it will be called and the value can be utilized.
-Additionally, the output may be html as the component will `v-html` the output on the frontend:
+Additionally, the output may be HTML as the component will `v-html` the output on the frontend:

 ```php
 // Using php 7.4 short functions: